koder-cat/k8s-ephemeral-environments/docs/guides/onboarding-new-repo.md

 - Verify `DATABASE_URL` is correctly parsed by your app
 - Check your app's database client configuration
 - View app logs for connection errors: `kubectl logs -n {namespace} -l k8s-ee/project-id={projectId}`

+### Schema management

+For production applications with evolving schemas, use database migrations instead of bootstrap SQL.
+See [Database Migrations Guide](./database-migrations.md) for Drizzle ORM setup with automatic migrations at startup.

 ### PR comment not appearing